reinforce-lab/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 * :c:macro:`LWM2M_CARRIER_EVENT_LTE_READY`:

-  * This event indicates that the device is registered to the LTE network (home or roaming).
+  * This event indicates that the application can proceed or begin its normal operation.
-  * The bootstrap sequence is complete, and the application can use the LTE link.
+  * The bootstrap sequence is complete, and the application can use the LTE link without being interrupted by :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_DOWN` and :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_UP` events.
+  * In cases where the bootstrap was deferred, the :c:macro:`LWM2M_CARRIER_EVENT_LTE_READY` event will will still trigger so that the application can proceed with normal operation.
+In this case, link up/down events can happen at a later time.

 * :c:macro:`LWM2M_CARRIER_EVENT_REGISTERED`: